Heavy Periods (Menorrhagia): Causes & Treatment

 White Discharge (Leucorrhea): Causes, Symptoms & Treatment

-White discharge is a fluid released from the vagina that helps clean and protect the reproductive system.
+White discharge, also known as leucorrhea, is a natural fluid released from the vagina.
+It plays an important role in cleaning and protecting the reproductive system.

-Normal discharge helps maintain the natural pH balance of the vagina and prevents infections.
+It helps maintain the natural pH balance and prevents infections.

 Normal vs Abnormal White Discharge